How to Get Started

 2018 - $0.06/kWh, with a $0.05 Made-in-Washington solar panels bonus

 2019 - $0.04/kWh, with a $0.04 Made-in-Washington solar panels bonus

 2020 - $0.02/kWh, with a $0.03 Made-in-Washington solar panels bonus

 2021 - $0.02/kWh, with a $0.02 Made-in-Washington solar panels bonus

 Assuming a Washington State Renewable Energy System Cost Recovery Incentive Program benefit of $.16 cents per kWh generated, on this same system you may now add $736 in state production credits to your $310 annual net metered benefit for a combined annual benefit of $1,046 and with the limitations described above (50% or 8 years), your payback period is now significantly reduced.

 If you also qualify for a federal tax incentive at 30% of your purchase price, that simple payback is even further reduced.
 Have your installer work through this math with you and know where you stand before you invest.

 Please contact our Energy Services Department at 509-546-5967 with any questions.

 What can you expect from your solar system?
 Since results may vary, we recommend you analyze for yourself using an online tool many solar installers use.
 The National Renewable Energy Laboratory maintains a reliable tool for estimating solar production with many variables you can plug in to ensure an accurate forecast of potential.
 NREL’s PVWATTS calculator can even use satellite imaging to look at your roof to help you determine the size of system that will fit on your home.

-As with any potential energy saving appliance, Franklin PUD Energy Services staff is available to help you understand energy saving technologies.
-Please call on us.
+Franklin PUD Energy Services staff is available to help you understand solar and other energy saving technologies.